elaconf/elaconf.github.io/README.md

 * Each organizer has her own page located in `_organizers/`
 * In the front matter of each file, please include:
   - `title` &mdash; first and last name
-  - `image` &mdash; the name and extension of the image
+  - `image` &mdash; the name and extension of the image.
+Save images in the `images/organizers/` folder.
   - `twitter` &mdash; the handle only
 * The bio goes directly in the post content area (below the front matter)